 - Supports friends, classmates, colleagues by practicing active listening, being kind, empathetic and compassionate?

-If you answered yes to one or all of the questions above, you can become a Thrive Ambassador by submitting the Become a Thrive Ambassador webform.
+If you answered yes to one or all of the questions above, apply through the Become a Thrive Ambassador webform.

 What do Thrive Ambassadors do?